mehulagg/gitlab/.gitlab/issue_templates/Deprecations.md

 ### Checklist

 - [ ] @mention your stage's stable counterparts on this issue.
-(Customer support, Customer Success (Technical Account Manager), Product Marketing Manager)
+For example, Customer Support, Customer Success (Technical Account Manager), Product Marketing Manager.
-     - To see who the stable counterparts are for a product team visit [product categories](https://about.gitlab.com/handbook/product/categories/)
+  - To find the stable counterparts for a product team, see the [product categories](https://about.gitlab.com/handbook/product/categories/) page.
 - [ ] @mention your GPM so that they are aware of planned deprecations.
-The goal is that reviews occur at minimum two releases prior to the final removal of the feature or introduction of a breaking change.
+The goal is to have reviews happen at least two releases before the final removal of the feature or introduction of a breaking change.

 ### Links